-On the 7 April 2020, the National Cabinet released the National Cabinet Mandatory Code of Conduct (‘the Code’) – Small to Medium (SME) Commercial Leasing Principles during COVID-19 and announced that States and Territories would implement the Code via legislation or regulation.
+On 7 April 2020, the National Cabinet released the Mandatory Code of Conduct – Small to Medium Enterprises (SME) Commercial Leasing Principles during COVID-19 and announced States and Territories would implement the Code via legislation or regulation.

-In WA, the Code will apply to small commercial leases via regulations under the Commercial Tenancies (COVID-19 Response) Act 2020.
+In WA, the Code applies to small commercial leases via regulations under the Commercial Tenancies (COVID-19 Response) Act 2020.

-The Code’s purpose is to ensure negotiations between landlords and tenants are carried out in good faith so that agreements can be reached on temporary changes to small commercial leases during the moratorium period.
+The code’s purpose is to ensure negotiations between landlords and tenants are carried out in good faith so agreements can be reached on temporary changes to small commercial leases during the moratorium period.

 The impact COVID-19 has had on a tenant (including impacts on revenue, expenses and profitability) should be taken into consideration during negotiations to determine what temporary changes are appropriate, such as deferrals and/or reductions in rent payments.

-The national code requires landlords and tenants to negotiate in good faith and outlines a set of principles, including that:
+The national code requires landlords and tenants to negotiate in good faith and outlines a set of principles, including:

 - landlords must not terminate leases for non-payment of rent during the COVID-19 pandemic (or reasonable recovery period);